pablogrela/members_cuacfm/README.md

 - Configure web to connect to firebase, in the file **firebaseMessaging.properties** Get server key value in configuration/cloud messaging on the Firebase console.

-- Configure java to connect to Firebase, in the file **firebaseAdmin.json** Get the JSON file on the Firebase console inside the java SDK Admin
+- Configure Java Server to connect to Firebase, in the file **firebaseAdmin.json** Get the JSON file on the Firebase console inside the Java SDK Admin

 - Configure web to connect to Firebase, in the file **firebaseWeb.properties** Get values in web configuration on the Firebase console.